 How to Document a Pay Raise:

-Begin by navigating to the assignment record for the employee that will be receiving the pay raise.
+- Navigate to assignment record for the employee receiving the pay raise

 This will automatically open the extend assignment window.
 Following our example we will enter in April 4th as the new start date and click save to update.